AlainJoss/datathon_ubs/README.md

 Overall, the biggest issue in providing value through our approach, is directly related to the quality of the data.
 The following enhancements would make our approach more effective:
-- More data
+- More data.
 - More informative features, like the comments themselves (for sentiment analysis), etc.
-- No missing values
+- No missing values.
-- A clear understanding of the insights that the dataset is aiming to provide
+- A clear understanding of the insights that the dataset is aiming to provide.

 ## Conclusion
 This project offers a few key outcomes, which are directly applied to the given data, but can be customized to different datasets with very little effort.
-- Company stability estimates in order to evaluate long term investment goals
+- Company stability estimates in order to evaluate long term investment goals.
-- Short term negative public sentiment in order to generate Sell-Signals and skip market dips
+- Short term negative public sentiment in order to generate Sell-Signals and skip market dips.
-- Key insights into the effects of different dataset features on public market cap evaluation
+- Key insights into the effects of different dataset features on public market cap evaluation.

 ## How to Use This Repository
-- Download packages listed in requirements.txt
+- Download packages listed in requirements.txt.
-- Start with the preprocessing folder, running subsequently the three notebooks
+- Start with the preprocessing folder, running subsequently the three notebooks.
-- Take a look at the EDA folder for gaining a deeper understanding about the nuances of the data
+- Take a look at the EDA folder for gaining a deeper understanding about the nuances of the data.
-- Take a deep dive into the Anomaly Detection folder to explore the use models and their performance
+- Take a deep dive into the Anomaly Detection folder to explore the use models and their performance.
 - Use the stability index to evaluate long term investment goals.
-Edit hyperparameters according to your estimate
+Edit hyperparameters according to your estimate.

 ## Acknowledgments
 Thanks to all contributors, data providers, and supporters who made this project possible.